Solidity

-Solidity is a programming language for implementing smart contracts on various blockchain platforms, most notably, Ethereum.
+Solidity is a programming language for implementing smart contracts on various blockchain platforms, most notably Ethereum.
 Solidity is licensed under GNU General Public License v3.0.
 Solidity was designed by Gavin Wood and developed by Christian Reitwiessner, Alex Beregszaszi, and several former Ethereum core contributors.
 Programs in Solidity run on Ethereum Virtual Machine or on compatible virtual machines.

 History

 Solidity was proposed in August 2014 by Gavin Wood The language was later developed by the Ethereum project's Solidity team, led by Christian Reitwiessner.

-Solidity is the primary language used to develop smart contracts for Ethereum as well as other private blockchains, such as the enterprise-oriented Hyperledger Fabric blockchain.
+Solidity is the primary language used to develop smart contracts for Ethereum and other private blockchains, such as the enterprise-oriented Hyperledger Fabric blockchain.
 SWIFT deployed a proof of concept using Solidity running on Hyperledger Fabric.

 Description

 Solidity is a statically typed programming language designed for developing smart contracts that run on the Ethereum Virtual Machine (EVM) or compatible virtual machines.

-Solidity uses ECMAScript-like syntax which makes it familiar for existing web developers; however unlike ECMAScript it has static typing and variadic return types.
+Solidity uses ECMAScript-like syntax which makes it familiar for web developers; however unlike ECMAScript it has static typing and variadic return types.
 Solidity is different from other EVM-targeting languages such as Serpent and Mutan in some important ways.
 It supports complex member variables for smart contracts, including arbitrarily hierarchical mappings and structs.
 Solidity smart contract support inheritance, including multiple inheritance with C3 linearization.
-Solidity introduces an application binary interface (ABI) that facilitates multiple type-safe functions within a single smart contract (this was also later supported by Serpent).
+Solidity introduces an application binary interface (ABI) that facilitates multiple type-safe functions within one smart contract (this was also later supported by Serpent).
 The Solidity proposal also includes "Natural Language Specification", a documentation system for specifying user-centric descriptions of the ramifications of method-calls.